bencepiatrik/sw-ing-2024-administration/README.md

 # sw-ing-2024
-## Software Engineering Project Administration repository
+## Software Engineering Project Administration Repository

 Here you will find design files, Enterprise Architect project files, and exported images related to the administration of the project.